 The CalPERS Board of Administration adopted a new amortization policy effective with the June 30, 2019, actuarial valuation.
 The new policy shortens the period over which actuarial gains and losses are amortized from 30 years to 20 years with the payments computed as a level dollar amount.
-In addition, the new policy does not utilize a fiveyear ramp-up and ramp-down on UAL bases attributable to assumption changes and non-investment gains/losses.
+In addition, the new policy does not utilize a five-year ramp-up and ramp-down on UAL bases attributable to assumption changes and non-investment gains/losses.
 The new policy also does not utilize a five-year ramp-down on investment gains/losses.
-These changes will apply only to new UAL bases established on or after June 30, 2019.
-In fiscal year 2020, no changes have occurred to the actuarial assumptions in relation to financial reporting.
-In fiscal year 2020, CalPERS implemented a new actuarial valuation software system for the June 30, 2018 valuation.
-This new system has refined and improved calculation methodology.